Section 1: Name, Seat and Scope of Activities

 a) the acceptance1 of the report on the Society’s activities and the statement of

-c) the approval1 of the budget and the future action plan;
+c) the approval2 of the budget and the future action plan;

-e) legal transactions between members of the Board and Auditors, on the one hand, and
+e) the approval of legal transactions between members of the Board and Auditors, on the one hand, and

 f) the Society, on the other hand;

-g) d) determining the membership fees for ordinary, extraordinary, and sponsoring
+g) determining the membership fees for ordinary, extraordinary, and sponsoring members;

-j) f) decisions on amendments to the Statutes and on the voluntary dissolution of the
+i) decisions on amendments to the Statutes and on the voluntary dissolution of the Society;

-1 The term „acceptance“ is used for the past, the term „approval“ for the future.
+1 The term „acceptance“ is used for the past.

-3) The term of office of the members of the Board is two years, and Board members stay in the Board until the new Board persons are elected.
+(3) The term of office of the members of the Board is two years, and Board members stay in the Board until the new Board members are elected.